tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

     Explain to students that in this demo, the `convert_cad()` function contains all the logic to validate the user's input stored in the `slots` using the `validate_data()` helper function; along with the conversation between the user and the bot, if any of the `slots` have invalid data, an `elicitSlot` dialogue is returned to request the data again to the user, otherwise a `delegate()` dialogue is returned to direct Lex to choose the next course of action according to the bot's configuration.

-    Highlight to students that once the conversation between the user and the bot ends, the current price of bitcoin in dollars is fetched using the `get_btcprice()` function, the conversion from dollars to bitcoin in done and the `close()` dialogue function is called to return a `Fulfilled` event message to Lex.
+    Highlight to students that once the conversation between the user and the bot ends, the current price of bitcoin in dollars is fetched using the `get_btcprice()` function, the conversion from dollars to bitcoin is done, and the `close()` dialogue function is called to return a `Fulfilled` event message to Lex.

-5. **Intents Dispatcher:** An Amazon Lex bot can have one or more intents, the purpose of the `dispatch()` function is to validate that the current intent is valid and to dispatch the intent to the corresponding intent handler.
+5. **Intents Dispatcher:** An Amazon Lex bot can have one or more intents.
+The purpose of the `dispatch()` function is to validate that the current intent is valid, and to dispatch the intent to the corresponding intent handler.
 In this demo, we only have one intent, so we only have one intent handler call to the `convert_cad()` function.

-6. **Main Handler:** Every time a user sends a message to Amazon Lex, using text or voice, an event will be sent to AWS Lambda; the `lambda_handler()` function, catches every event and returns a response to Lex via the `dispatch()` function.
+6. **Main Handler:** Every time a user sends a message to Amazon Lex, using text or voice, an event will be sent to AWS Lambda; the `lambda_handler()` function catches every event and returns a response to Lex via the `dispatch()` function.

 After presenting the Lambda function's building blocks, open the `lambda_function.py` script on VSCode, delete the sample code, and copy and paste the code from VSCode to the code editor on the AWS Lambda console.
-Click on the "Save" button to continue.
+Click the "Save" button to continue.

 ![Sample copied Lambda code](Images/copied-lambda-code.png)